 - 1. Give each kid 10 wax sticks. - 2.
 Let them play with the sticks, encouraging them to make different geometric shapes, such as squares, hexagons, or spirals. - ?
 "A polygon is a closed shape made up of straight lines.
 So, a circle isn't a polygon, because it's curved, but a rectangle is.
 Can you name some other closed shapes with straight lines?"
 Discuss.
-Kids might say squares, rectangles, pentagons, hexagons... - ?
-"Can you use all 10 of your sticks to make a polygon with all equal sides?"
-Discuss.
-If they never bend the sticks, they can make only pentagons (5 sided-shapes, which could include a tall house) and decagons (10 sided-shapes, which could include a star.) - ?
+Kids might say squares, rectangles, pentagons, hexagons, etc... - ?
 "What are all the ways you could make a square?"
 Discuss.
 Let the kids find ways to allocate their sticks to make 4 equal sides: using just 4 or 8 sticks, or bending to use a fraction of a stick.
 Can they make a square out of 5 sticks?
 6 sticks?
 All 10?